 What is an Eternal Reef?

 An Eternal Reef is a designed reef made of environmentally-safe cast concrete that is used to create new marine habitats for fish and other forms of sea life.
 Eternal Reefs takes the cremated remains or “cremains” of an individual and incorporates them into an environmentally-safe cement mixture designed to create artificial reef formations.
-The Eternal Reefs are then placed in the permitted ocean location selected by the individual, friend or family member.
+The Eternal Reefs are then placed in one of our permitted ocean locations selected by the individual, friend or family member.

 Families and friends are invited and encouraged to participate with the creation of their loved ones’ Eternal Reef.
-Participants can help mix the remains into the concrete and personalize the memorial with hand prints and written messages in the damp concrete.
-Small personal mementos can also be included.
+Participants can help mix the remains into the concrete as well as personalize the top of the memorial with hand prints, written messages in the damp concrete, and small, environmentally-safe, personal mementos.
 The entire Eternal Reefs process is a positive experience that is designed to help heal both the sea and soul.

 For families and individuals that choose cremation rather than burial, Eternal Reefs offers a unique memorial option that replaces cremation urns and ash scatterings with a permanent environmental living legacy.
 Eternal Reefs are permanent additions to the marine environment and serve to help preserve, protect, and enhance the oceans’ health.
 Presently there are more than 1800 Eternal Reefs placed off the coasts of Florida, South Carolina, North Carolina, Maryland, New Jersey, Texas and Virginia.